Kamiakin High School: Post Graduation

 In 2014, 67% of Kamiakin graduates continued their education immediately after high school, 72% after two years, at a postsecondary school, 5% higher than the state average.
 Of the 67% choosing to further their education 84% choose to do so in state, 49% of whom choose to attend Columbia Basin College.

 Athletics

 The school has 19 varsity teams, 12 junior varsity teams and nine "C" teams.

 Kamiakin's football and soccer teams play their home games at Neil F. Lampson Stadium, while a majority of the other varsity sports compete on campus.

 Classification

 Kamiakin competes in WIAA Class 3A, with the state's second largest group of schools.

 Kamiakin is one of eight schools in the hybrid 3A/4A Mid-Columbia Conference, along with Chiawana, Hanford, Kennewick, Pasco, Richland, Southridge, and Walla Walla high schools.
 Kamiakin is one of only seven schools with the 3A classification in the state's Yakima Valley District Five, which includes Benton, Kittitas, Klickitat and Yakima counties.

-Rivalries

-Kamiakin's biggest rivals in most sports are Southridge High School in southwest Kennewick and Kennewick High School in east Kennewick.
-In football, the annual game with the much larger 4A Pasco High School ranks as one of the fiercest among high school rivalries in the state.